somramnani/api-proxy-server/README.md

 # API Proxy Server

 ## Introduction
-A proxy server that bypasses the CORs error on an API request .
+A proxy server built in ExpressJS that bypasses a CORs error on an API request.
 The server acts as a mediator between the client and server by adding CORS headers to a request.
 It operates between the frontend web application that initiates the request and the server that provides the response data.
 ## Usage
 In your front end application make a get request to https://api-proxy-server-steel.vercel.app/ with the corresponding method using one of the following routes below.